 Every externalizable property whose type is shown in the table as “object” SHALL, if externalized, be stored in a single external property file.
 In that case, the value of the corresponding property in externalPropertyFileReferences SHALL be an externalPropertyFileReference object (§3.15) specifying the location of the external property file.

 Every externalizable property whose type is shown in the table as “array” SHALL, if externalized, be stored in one or more external property files.
-In that case, the value of the corresponding property in externalPropertyFileReferences SHALL be an array of one or more externalPropertyFileReference objects specifying the locations of those external property files.
+In that case, the value of the corresponding property in externalPropertyFileReferences SHALL be an array of zero or more externalPropertyFileReference objects specifying the locations of those external property files.

 EXAMPLE 1: In this example, run.conversion is stored in the file C:\logs\scantool.conversion.sarif-external-properties and run.results is divided into the files C:\logs\scantools.results-1.sarif-external-properties and C:\logs\scantools.results-2.sarif-external-properties.